confluentinc/kafka-rest/docs/config.rst

   * Importance: low

 ``kafka.rest.resource.extension.class``
-  Fully qualified class name of a  valid Implementation of the interface RestResourceExtension.
-This can be used to inject user defined resources like filters.
-Typically used to add custom capability like logging, security, etc
+  A list of classes to use as RestResourceExtension.
+Implementing the interface <code>RestResourceExtension</code> allows you to inject user defined resources like filters to Rest Proxy.
+Typically used to add custom capability like logging, security, etc.

-  * Type: string
+  * Type: list
   * Default: ""
   * Importance: low